-Discretionary Incentive Compensation - Mmes.
-Aguirre and Henige, Mses., Hsui and Whitelaw, and Mr. Mason
+Discretionary Incentive Compensation - Mses.
+Henige, Hsui and Whitelaw and Mr. Mason

 Discretionary incentive compensation is a function of several components: the performance of BlackRock, Inc., the performance of the portfolio manager's group within BlackRock, the investment performance, including risk-adjusted returns, of the firm's assets under management or supervision by that portfolio manager relative to predetermined benchmarks, and the individual's performance and contribution to the overall performance of these portfolios and BlackRock.
 In most cases, these benchmarks are the same as the benchmark or benchmarks against which the performance of the Funds or other accounts managed by the portfolio managers are measured.
 Among other things, BlackRock's Chief Investment Officers make a subjective determination with respect to each portfolio manager's compensation based on the performance of the Funds and other accounts managed by each portfolio manager relative to the various benchmarks.
 Performance of fixed income and multi-asset class funds is measured on a pre-tax and/or after-tax basis over various time periods including 1-, 3- and 5- year periods, as applicable.
 Performance of index funds is based on the performance of such funds relative to pre-determined tolerance bands around a benchmark, as applicable.
-The performance of Mmes.
-Aguirre and Henige, Mses., Hsui and Whitelaw, and Mr. Mason is not measured against a specific benchmark.
+The performance of Mses.
+Henige, Hsui and Whitelaw and Mr. Mason is not measured against a specific benchmark.

-Discretionary Incentive Compensation - Mr. Radell and Ms. Uyehara
+Discretionary Incentive Compensation - Ms. Uyehara and Mr. Mauro

 Discretionary incentive compensation is a function of several components: the performance of BlackRock, Inc., the performance of the portfolio manager's group within BlackRock, the investment performance, including risk-adjusted returns, of the firm's assets under management or supervision by that portfolio manager relative to predetermined benchmarks, and the individual's performance and contribution to the overall performance of these portfolios and BlackRock.
 In most cases, these benchmarks are the same as the benchmark or benchmarks against which the performance of the Funds or other accounts managed by the portfolio managers are measured.
-Among other things, BlackRock's Chief

-Investment Officers make a subjective determination with respect to each portfolio manager's compensation based on the performance of the Funds and other accounts managed by each portfolio manager relative to the various benchmarks.
+Among other things, BlackRock's Chief Investment Officers make a subjective determination with respect to each portfolio manager's compensation based on the performance of the Funds and other accounts managed by each portfolio manager relative to the various benchmarks.
 Performance of fixed income funds is measured on a pre-tax and/or after-tax basis over various time periods including 1-, 3- and 5- year periods, as applicable.
 With respect to these portfolio managers, such benchmarks for the Fund and other accounts are:

-Portfolio Manager Benchmarks Scott Radell A combination of market-based indices (e.g., Bloomberg Barclays U.S. Aggregate Bond Index, the Bloomberg Barclays U.S. TIPS 0-5 Years Index), certain customized indices and certain fund industry peer groups.
+Portfolio Manager Benchmarks James Mauro A combination of market-based indices (e.g., Bloomberg Barclays MBS Index and the Bloomberg Barclays U.S. TIPS 0-5 Years Index).
 Karen Uyehara A combination of market-based indices (e.g., Bloomberg Barclays U.S. Aggregate Bond Index), certain customized indices and certain fund industry peer groups.